satindersingh472/myride_api/readMe.md

     token: (string)
  }
  ```
- after this point user will recieve an email for confirming an account
+ after this point user will recieve an email for confirming an account <br>

 <br>